wapke/v-modpack/README.md

   - Changed hotkeys in valheim legends mod
 - 1.3.3
   - removed some mods to improve stability
+- 2.0.1
+  - Best stable version of V-Modpack here!
+  - Discord is here!
+Complete integration with in-game chat and github commits!
+  - Removed some mods to improve integrity and game stability
 -----

 ## known bugs